RRC General Grounds Rules

 • Usage of spurs which results in broken skin.

-• Unsupervised tying and/or hobbling any horse to itself for any period of time.
+• Unsupervised Tying and/or hobbling any horse to itself for any period of time.
 Any horse hobbled or tied to itself must be personally monitored at all times.

-• Use of any explosive (e.g.fire crackers, torpedoes, fire extinguishers except in case of fire, etc.), cattle prod/hot shot, or laser beam devices anywhere on the Richland Riders Club grounds.
+• Use of any explosive (e.g. fire crackers, torpedoes, fire extinguishers except in case of fire, etc.), cattle prod/hot shot, or laser beam devices anywhere on the Richland Riders Club grounds.

 • Non-veterinary letting blood from a horse.